joeshirey/JSRepoAnalysis/docs/TECHNICAL_DESIGN.md

 3. If the `--from-csv` flag is used, the `get_files_from_csv` function is called to clone or update the repositories.
 4. The `CodeProcessor` is initialized.
 5. For each file in the list, the `CodeProcessor` orchestrates the analysis by:
     a.
+Calling the `ProductInfoExtractor` to determine the product category and name.
+    b.
 Calling the `strategy_factory` to get the appropriate `LanguageStrategy`.
-    b.
-Calling the various tools to extract Git info, region tags, and perform the AI evaluation.
     c.
-Storing the results in an `AnalysisResult` data class.
+The strategy calls the `CodeEvaluator`, which in turn calls the Gemini model to perform the quality assessment.
     d.
+The `CodeProcessor` combines the product information, Git metadata, and AI evaluation into a single `AnalysisResult` object.
-Using the `BigQueryRepository` to save the `AnalysisResult` to BigQuery.
+    e.
+The `BigQueryRepository` is used to save the `AnalysisResult` to BigQuery.
 6. If any errors occur during processing, they are logged to a dynamically named log file in the `logs/` directory.

 ## 4. Key Technologies

 *   **Language:** Python 3
 *   **Command-Line Parsing:** `argparse`
-*   **AI/LLM:** Google Gemini, via the `google-cloud-aiplatform` SDK.
+*   **AI/LLM:** Google Gemini, via the `google-genai` library.
 *   **Database:** Google Cloud BigQuery
 *   **Configuration:** `pydantic-settings` for managing environment variables.
+*   **YAML Parsing**: `PyYAML` for reading the product hierarchy configuration.
 *   **Version Control Integration:** `git` (via `subprocess`).
 *   **Parallel Processing**: `ThreadPoolExecutor` for cloning and processing files in parallel.

 ## 5. Future Considerations

 *   **Decoupling from Git:** The system currently requires the files to be within a Git repository to function correctly.
 This could be made optional to allow for the analysis of arbitrary, non-versioned code.
-*   **Support for Other VCS:** The system could be extended to support other version control systems, such as Subversion or Mercurial.
-*   **Integration with CI/CD:** The tool could be integrated into a CI/CD pipeline to automatically analyze code on every commit.
+*   **Integration with CI/CD:** The tool could be integrated into a CI/CD pipeline to automatically analyze code on every commit, providing immediate feedback in pull requests.
 *   **Web-based UI:** A web-based UI could be developed to provide a more user-friendly way to view the analysis results and manage the system.